JetBrains-Research/pubtrends/README.md

 ## Development

-Please ensure that you have database configured, up and running. \
+Please ensure that you have a database configured, up and running. \
 Then launch web-service or use jupyter notebook for development.

 ### Web service